mollie/api-documentation/source/reference/v2/payments-api/create-payment.rst

               If no date is given, the funds become available to the balance as soon as the payment succeeds.

+              Note the ``releaseDate`` can be updated via the :doc:`Update payment route </reference/v2/payments-api/update-payment-route>` call, but only if it was set initially.

 Payment method specific parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you specify the ``method`` parameter, optional parameters may be available for the payment method.
 If no method is